wolverineav/staticblog/content/tech/kafka-tls-record-size-exceeded.md

 description: ""
 keywords: []
 draft: false
-tags: ["tech", "scale"]
+tags: ["tech", "scale", "kafka", "ssl", "tls"]
 math: false
 toc: true
 ---

 ## Pre-requisites

-This post assumes you know what is TLS, keystore, truststore, how they all mingle together in the context of a specific service.
+This post assumes you know what is SSL, TLS, keystore, truststore and  how they all mingle together in the context of a specific service.

 The problem described is in the context of Kafka, but may happen with other web services using TLS as well.
-The fix may be similar, but you would have to make the trade-off of whether it is acceptable for your service clients :)
+The fix may be similar, but you would have to make the trade-off of whether it is acceptable for your service clients.

 ## Problem

 ### Kafka clients are unable to connect to the broker

-I observed a strange behaviour in our scale test - after a sync of all the client self-signed certificates to the broker truststore, none of the clients were able to connect.
+We observed a strange behaviour in our scale test - after a sync of all the client _self-signed_ certificates to the broker truststore, none of the clients were able to connect.

 Kafka's `server.log` would show that is awaiting socket connections as the last